JiriKrblich/English4Designer/03-content-first.md

 ##### About:
 [About Me](About.md)

 # Hi!
 Your motion designer here!
-Ready to do some practical effects!
+Prague based Graphic & Motion designer with love in practical and experimental effects.
 ![Photography of me](/03-content-first/my-old-photo.jpg)